 Reclaiming Schools was set up to support campaigns for progressive and socially responsible education.
 Our aim is to make reliable research available to teachers and the wider community.

-Massive budget cuts will affect nearly every school
+Massive budget cuts are affecting nearly every school

 Teacher morale is rock bottom